 “The success of our business is determined by how well our employees perform,” Michelle explains.
 And thanks to the efforts of Michelle and her team, every Bennington employee has what they need to perform their best.

-Bright Breaks, the platform that boosts workplace wellness seven minutes at a time.
+This article is based on an episode of the Virtual Vibe podcast by Bright Breaks, the platform that boosts workplace wellness seven minutes at a time.
 Want more insights on HR strategies for a happy, healthy and connected workforce in a work-from-home world?
 Subscribe to the Virtual Vibe podcast, and tune in wherever you listen to your favorite shows.